Clamentos/FabRISC/src/spec/Section5.typ

         [Direct Memory Access],

-        [FabRISC provides the ability for IO devices to access any region of the main system memory directly without passing through the processor.
-A dedicated centralized controller serving as arbiter may be utilized to achieve this, but the hardware designers are free to choose any another alternative if considered appropriate.
+        [FabRISC provides the ability for IO devices to access any region of the main system memory directly without passing through the CPU.
+A dedicated centralized controller serving as arbiter may be utilized to achieve this, but the hardware designers are free to choose any another alternative considered appropriate.
 If this method of communication is chosen to be used, cache coherence must be ensured between the processor and the IO devices too.
 Some possible options can be, as discussed earlier:],

         list(tight: false,

             [*Non cacheable memory region:* _With this configuration coherence isn't a problem because no caching is performed by the CPU and the IO device in question.
-The region is fixed and must reside outside of the MMIO address space but within the regular memory space.
+The region is fixed and must reside above the MMIO address space but within the regular memory space.
 All DMA accesses must be made to that region._],

             [*Software IO coherence:* _With this configuration the CPU and the device are required to flush or invalidate the cache explicitly with no extra hardware complexity, however, this option requires the exposure of the underlying organization to the programmer thus shifting a low level concern upwards._],

-            [*Hardware IO coherence:* _With this configuration, both the CPU and the IO device, will monitor each other's accesses via a common bus or a directory system while proper actions are automatically taken according to a common coherence protocol which can be the already existing one in the processor._]
+            [*Hardware IO coherence:* _With this configuration, both the CPU and the IO device, will monitor each other's accesses via a common bus or a directory system while proper actions are automatically taken according to a common coherence protocol which can be the already existing one in the CPU, or an "ad-hoc" one._]
         ),

         [The DMA protocol or scheme implemented by the hardware designer must also take consistency into account since regular memory operations to different addresses are allowed to be done out-of-order.
 This means that fencing instructions must retain their effect from the point of view of the hart and IO devices.
 The IO devices must ultimately provide similar fencing features as well and behave as if they were any other hart.],